Fermi–Dirac prime: Factorization

-where the first line is the factorization of 2400 into primes and the second is the corresponding factorization into Fermi–Dirac primes.
+where the first line is the factorization of 2400 into primes, the middle line expands the number of copies of the prime 2 (five copies) into powers of two (5 = 101_{2} = 4 + 1), and the last line is the corresponding factorization into Fermi–Dirac primes, reordered into numerical order.

 The Fermi–Dirac primes are named from an analogy to particle physics.
 In physics, bosons are particles that obey Bose–Einstein statistics, in which it is allowed for multiple particles to be in the same state at the same time.
 Fermions are particles that obey Fermi–Dirac statistics, which only allow a single particle in each state.
 Similarly, for the usual prime numbers, multiple copies of the same prime number can appear in the same prime factorization, but factorizations into a product of Fermi–Dirac primes only allow each Fermi–Dirac prime to appear once within the product.

+Numeral representation

-This factorization can be used for a system of binary numerals for the positive integers, different from the standard binary representation as a sum of powers of two.
-The Fermi–Dirac representation of a number consists of a binary sequence whose bit in position $i$ is 1 if the $i$th Fermi–Dirac prime appears in its factorization, and 0 otherwise.
+The Fermi–Dirac factorization can be used for a system of binary numerals for the positive integers, different from the standard binary representation as a sum of powers of two.
+The Fermi–Dirac representation of a number is a binary sequence whose bit in position $i$ is 1 if the $i$th Fermi–Dirac prime appears in its factorization, and 0 otherwise.
 As with standard binary numerals, this can be written in the order from most significant to least significant bit and truncated to avoid leading zeros.
 For instance, the representation for 2400 would be 10001000011, with ones in the positions for the Fermi–Dirac primes 25, 16, 3, and 2, and zeros in the remaining positions.

 This representation allows multiplication and division to be performed digit-by-digit, analogously to the digit-by-digit methods for adding and subtracting numbers in their standard binary or decimal representations.
+For instance, multiplying two numbers involves comparing the two bits at each position of the Fermi–Dirac representations of the numbers, together with a carry bit from earlier positions.
+When an odd number of these three bits is nonzero, the product has a 1 in that position, and otherwise it has a 0, the same rule as for binary addition.
+And when two or three of these three bits are nonzero, a 1 is carried to the position of the square of the Fermi–Dirac prime in that position, the same rule for determining the carry bits in binary addition.